4 Interview Tips For A Job In Analytics And Data Science

 As anyone job-hunting knows, the most stressful part of the whole process is almost certainly the dreaded job interview!
 If you are pursuing a career in analytics, then the interview process can present its own unique set of trials and tribulations.
 But as with anything in life, the best thing you can do is to be prepared.

-This article will help you with preparation - we are going to explain what to expect from an analytics interview and how you can best prepare.
+This article will help you with data science interview preparation - we are going to explain what to expect from an analytics interview and how you can best prepare.

 What Can I Expect From a Job Interview for a Career in Analytics?